 In some cases, we may track how many people enter each building to ensure it does not become overcrowded.

-Hand sanitisers will be made available at all entrances and exits and within buildings.
+Hand sanitisers are available at all entrances and exits and within buildings.

 All fire doors remain operational as normal.

 Corridors in buildings may have a one-way system in place to ensure social distancing.
 If a corridor is wide enough, there may be two ‘lanes’ to mark out the flow of traffic.

-In places where queues are likely, floor signs will be placed every 2m.
+In places where queues are likely, floor signs are placed every 2m.

 Lifts should not be used, unless you have a disability which prevents you using the stairs, or if you are moving heavy/hazardous materials (i.e. where using the stairs is unsafe or not possible).

 Staircases may be one way, split into ‘lanes’ or have a stop and go system.
-Signage will be in place to keep you informed.
+Signage is in place to keep you informed.

-Shared living, social and study spaces in our halls will be open with Covid-secure measures in place, for those who need live on campus during the national lockdown from January 2021.
+Shared living, social and study spaces in our halls are open with Covid-secure measures in place, for those who need live on campus during the national lockdown from January 2021.
 Please refer to our coronavirus accommodation web page for full information.

-To protect all our residents, please note that guests won’t be allowed into any halls of residence for at least the first semester.
+To protect all our residents, please note that guests are not allowed into any halls of residence.
 You cannot enter a household on campus unless you live there.

-Signage will be in place to show people where to queue and barriers/screens may be put in place to aid social distancing.
+Signage is in place to show people where to queue and barriers/screens may be in place to aid social distancing.
 Some buildings may regulate how many people enter a reception area at any one time to reduce overcrowding.

-High-contact areas such as service desks and communal computer equipment will be cleaned regularly.
+High-contact areas such as service desks and communal computer equipment are cleaned regularly.